 Honors & Awards

 North Carolina Super Lawyers, Rising Star (2013 - 2017)

 - Advised a Florida Medicaid Waiver Provider that provides community based services, support and training to individuals with developmental disabilities in a definitive agreement to acquire an organization that provides support and services to help individuals with developmental and physical disabilities.

-- Advised a provider of services for people with intellectual and/or developmental disabilities in a definitive agreement to acquire a provider of support and services to help individuals with development and physical disabilities.
+- Advised a provider of services to people with intellectual and/or developmental disabilities in definitive agreements to acquire other providers of support and services to help individuals with development and physical disabilities.

 - Represented seller in sale of five-location behavioral health treatment facility.

 - Assisted buyer in hospital acquisition involving complex public financing regulatory compliance.

 - Represented buyer in $16 million financing and acquisition of regional developmental disabilities company.